Operation to steady China stocks a success, but patient comatose

 "The joke now is that the market is a vegetative patient."

-Others are shifting their strategies to offshore futures contracts tracking China-based ETFs, like the iShares A50 (2823.HK), Wang added.
+Others are shifting their strategies to offshore futures contracts tracking China-based ETFs, like the iShares A50 , Wang added.

 Qiu Zhi, a strategist at Huatai Securities Co, said he was seeing rising inquiries from Chinese investors to open accounts to trade index futures in Hong Kong.